Need a gift for a gifted musician?

 "Ride that beast!
 Ride that Perfectly Normal Beast, Sandwich Maker!"

-Although I play on the 360, PS3 and Wii(occasionally), my primary gaming passion is arcade pinball.
+My primary gaming passion is arcade pinball.
 I am currently ranked among the top 50 pinball players in the world.

 I've played video games since I was about 2 years old.
 My first game was "Intellivision Las Vegas Poker & Blackjack," which helped me to learn math.
 Although, I remember that my 2-year old self initially found it difficult to understand these things while playing blackjack: